-The Board issues, on a regular basis, Customer Consultation questionnaires which are statistically analysed to allow an annual report on stakeholder opinions on the service provided.
+The Board issues invitations to complete Customer Consultation questionnaires which are statistically analysed to allow an annual report on stakeholder opinions on the service provided.
 This customer consultation examines the returns from all persons with, and without, protected characteristics and will continue to be used to identify where inequality exists in service provision or where positive actions are required in respect of any of the protected characteristics.